 Even if you end up not getting a referral, being an open source contributor will definitely get you some respect from potential employers.

 You can’t obviously fly to every town where a remote developer lives to meet them in person.
 Travel restrictions have also made it harder to do so.
 However, there is a way to meet them when they are all in the same place.

 Running Remote is a conference that helps remote companies network with, and learn from each other, and many employees and founders of remote companies will be there.
 If you can, go and meet them in person.

-If you follow all the previous steps, you will start connecting with people who work at those companies, and you will build relationships.
-Eventually, you should tell them you are looking for jobs, and ask them to keep you in mind if a position shows up.
+If you follow the above steps, you will start connecting with people who work at those companies and building relationships.
+Eventually, you should tell them you are looking for a job, and ask them to keep you in mind if a position shows up.

 Of course, you should also scan their job postings often, and if they do post a position, then reach out to your network and ask for a referral.

-I’ve seen many people applying these tips successfully, and I’m hoping you can take advantage of them too.
+I’ve seen many people apply these tips successfully, and I know you can take advantage of them too.
 Remember, networking and relationships are essential to your career growth.